 Surrey & Hants Tai Chi Instructor, Cherry Collins won her division (Ladies Traditional Chen Tai Chi Laojia Form) at the the Jiaozuo International Tai Chi Competition in China this August.
 Cherry also came second in the Chen Style Tai Chi Sword section of the Jiaozuo International Competition, earning her a gold & a silver medal.

 Video Below: Cherry performs her gold-medal winning routine at the Jiaozuo International Taijiquan competition in China.

 Cherry's performance starts at 20 seconds into the video.
 (Front centre in white)

 Pic Cherry is pictured with her teacher, Master Wang Hai Jun at the competition in China

 Cherry in the medals at the

 The quarterly publication of the Tai Chi Union of Great Britain "Tai Chi Chuan and Oriental Arts" magazine has published an four page article written by Cherry this month.
-Cherry talks about her stay in China this year and in particular what it was like competing at the world's biggest Tai Chi competition and an emotional visit to the birthplace of Chen Tai Chi, Chenjiagou Village, with her teacher Master Wang, Hai Jun.
+Cherry talks about her trip to China with Master Wang Haijun and in particular what it was like competing at the world's biggest Tai Chi competition plus an emotional visit to the birthplace of Chen Tai Chi, Chenjiagou Village

 The Aldershot Star & Courier carried an article on Cherry on the front page this week